-Creamy chicken pasta is one of my favorite things to eat during busy weeknights!
+I think creamy chicken pasta my favorite thing to eat during busy weeknights!
 It’s quick, easy and contains my favorite protein.
 Chicken!
 This simple recipe takes only about 30 minutes to make, yet is very rich and indulgent.

 I love how easy it is to put this dish together and how flexible it is!
 For example, you can easily double the chicken pasta if you are feeding a crowd or want extra for later.
 Or, you can substitute ground chicken for chicken breasts and use turkey bacon instead of the regular bacon.